NALTP/Rules/README.md

       - (i) At the conclusion of the season, the appointed member is retired, and that seat becomes one of the open seats in the election.
       - (ii) The appointed member does not have any term restrictions and can run for election to the CRC immediately.
   - (4) Members:
-    - (a) The Season 30 CRC will consist of Cheezedoodle, pk, bigbadball, Nebuchanezar, and Spheroid.
+    - (a) The Season 31 CRC will consist of Cheezedoodle, pk, bigbadball, Spheroid, and Russ.

-#### Section B - The League Manager (LM)
+#### Section B - The League Managers (LM)
   - (1) League Manager structure overview:
-    - (a) The League Manager will consist of at least one member as decided by the CRC and/or current League Manager.
+    - (a) The League Managers will consist of at least two members as decided by the CRC and/or current League Managers.
-    - (b) The League Manager is responsible for maintaining league structure including, but not limited to, signups, the big board, statistics collection, awards voting, and TagProLeague.
+    - (b) The League Managers are responsible for maintaining league structure including, but not limited to, signups, the big board, statistics collection, awards voting, and TagProLeague in addition to maintaining the information hub, schedule, competitive discord, logos and jerseys, and rulebook in conjunction with the CRC.
   - (2) Elections:
     - (a) The League Manager role is not an elected position.
   - (3) Retirement:
-    - (a) The League Manager is not permitted to retire from their position without naming a suitable replacement to be approved by the CRC.
+    - (a) No League Manager is permitted to retire from their position without naming a suitable replacement to be approved by the CRC.
   - (4) Members:
-    - (a) The League Manager for Season 30 will be Poeticalto.
+    - (a) The League Managers for Season 31 will be Poeticalto and Cheezedoodle.

 #### Section C - Captains and Co-Captains
   - (1) Captaincy and Co-Captaincy structure overview: